stevenliu3412/team-database/README.md

 # team-database
-A historical rooster and game data
+A historical rooster and game data retrieval system for soccer teams